kubernetes/website/content/en/docs/tasks/administer-cluster/topology-manager.md

 Details on the various `scopes` and `policies` available today can be found below.

 {{< note >}}
-To align CPU resources with other requested resources in a Pod Spec, the CPU Manager should be enabled and proper CPU Manager policy should be configured on a Node.
+To align CPU resources with other requested resources in a Pod spec, the CPU Manager should be enabled and proper CPU Manager policy should be configured on a Node.
 See [control CPU Management Policies](/docs/tasks/administer-cluster/cpu-management-policies/).
 {{< /note >}}

 {{< note >}}
-To align memory (and hugepages) resources with other requested resources in a Pod Spec, the Memory Manager should be enabled and proper Memory Manager policy should be configured on a Node.
+To align memory (and hugepages) resources with other requested resources in a Pod spec, the Memory Manager should be enabled and proper Memory Manager policy should be configured on a Node.
 Examine [Memory Manager](/docs/tasks/administer-cluster/memory-manager/) documentation.
 {{< /note >}}